newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 ---
 notesMd: >-
-  * h2 and h3 look the same, Kim is addressing this.
-Can use h4 for the h3 until it is fixed
+  * h2 and h3 look the same.
+Spencer would like us to still use h3.
+Ideally we want h2 and h3 to be visually differentiated

   * 7.30: updated after regina's review